Public domain film: Re-imposing copyright following Uruguay Round

 Another issue specifically affects copyright of foreign works in the United States.
 The Uruguay Round agreements on copyright led to the U.S. Congress re-imposing copyright on some items which had fallen into the public domain (in section 514 of the URAA Act), as of 1996.

-In the course of changes made to both U.S. domestic law and international copyright agreements in the last two decades, some works which had fallen in the public domain had copyright restored in the U.S. This was challenged on the grounds that works once in the public domain could not revert to copyright protection - a constitutional question.
-The see-saw course of court decisions on the matter have caused confusion, with many significant works (such as The Third Man) changing status several times in a short period.
+In the course of changes made to both U.S. domestic law and international copyright agreements in the last two decades, some works which had fallen in the public domain had copyright restored in the U.S, and many others had new copyright protections placed on them for the first time.
+This was challenged on the grounds that works once in the public domain could not revert to copyright protection - a constitutional question.
+The see-saw course of court decisions on the matter has caused confusion, with many significant works (such as The Third Man) changing status several times in a short period.

 Specifically, from a holding published on 3 April 2009 to a reversal on 21 June 2010, re-imposition of copyright was not permitted.
 That brief period came after the 2001 American case Golan v.
 Gonzales was reconsidered in Golan v.
 Holder, which held that the "limited time" language of the United States Constitution's Copyright Clause does not preclude the extension of copyright protections to works previously in the public domain.

 Initially, Judge Babcock held that the First Amendment was not applicable to resurrecting foreign copyright claims.
 This holding followed tradition in that the First Amendment (which protects against suppression of free speech by government) has always been held not to prevail against the earlier copyright clause (copyrights are generally held by persons, not the U.S. government).